-All State agencies that receive funds to carry out Farm to Food Bank Projects in FY 2022 must provide semiannual financial reports via the Food Programs Reporting System (FPRS).5 The SF-425 must be used for these reports.
-States will report both allocations of funds for FY 2022 Farm to Food Bank Projects, the allocation received at the beginning of the fiscal year and the allocation received once FY 2022 funds are available, via the same report; they do not need to be reported separately.
-A report titled "TEFAP-
+All State agencies that receive funds to carry out Farm to Food Bank Projects in FY 2023 must provide semiannual financial reports via the Food Programs Reporting System (FPRS).
+The SF-425 must be used for these reports.
+A report titled "TEFAP-F2F-Bank-TEFAP Farm to Food Bank Projects" in FPRS has been established for this purpose.
+A first report must be submitted by May 1, 2023 and reflect Farm to Food Bank Project funds expended from the start of the performance period to March 31, 2023.
+A second report must be submitted by October 30, 2023 and reflect funds expended from April 1,